 This article covers the unique workflows related to managing a team pitch history.
 For more information on pitching in general, check out the following articles:

 Who sees what?

-While there are a lot of advantages to sharing a pitch history as a team, we've found it makes sense for most teams to have certain permissions around who can see what.
-Here's a breakdown of the access different types of users within a subscription have around pitching.
+While there are a lot of advantages to sharing a pitch history as a team, we've found it makes sense for most teams to have the ability to set certain permissions around who can see what.
+Here's a breakdown of the access that different types of users within a subscription have around pitching.